OpenICT-Hanze/OpenICT-Checkin-Docs/docs/source/api.rst

 		}

-getAllCompetenties
+/api/v1/getAllCompetenties
 	Returns all competenties

-getCompetentieById
+/api/v1/getCompetentieById
 	Returns the specific competentie

-addCompetentieToUser
+/api/v1/addCompetentieToUser
-	Adds a competentie to a User
+	Adds a competentie to a User, Only allowed by admin user.
 	Expects:
 		user_id,
 		competentie_id